keiakihito/Assessment-Data-Science/README.md

 # Assessment-Data-Science

-This project is a technical interview submission for the PA Accelerator internship 2025.
-The PM Accelerator addresses their company mission **to break down financial barriers and achieve education fairness.**
+This project is a showcase of my Data Science and Machine Learning skill set.

 ---